TIBCOSoftware/tgdb-client/client/goAPI/README.md

 The entire GO API client implementation has been organized in an easy-to-understand folder structure.

 ## Folder Structure Overview
+* `admin` - A folder that hosts various administrative function implementations
 * `channel` - A folder that hosts various channel implementations
 * `connection` - A folder where bulk of the connection functionality is consolidated
 * `exception` - A folder that has various error message types have been implemented